-- Agency has knowledgeable and capable curriculum deployment/implementation specialists who will guide our district employees through the implementation process. - b.
-Agency offers initial and ongoing training both on site and digital - c.
+- a.
+Agency has knowledgeable, experienced and capable curriculum deployment/implementation specialists who will guide our district employees through the implementation process and appropriate data use. - b.
+Agency offers initial and ongoing training, both on-site and digital. - c.
 Agency offers initial and ongoing on-site training, training of trainers, and refresher trainings as necessary. - d.
 Agency has knowledgeable client support staff who are available to personally provide immediate assistance. - e.
-Access to digital and physical materials, for professional development and preparation, available for summer (June and August) teacher trainings.
+Access to digital and physical materials, for professional development and preparation, available for summer teacher trainings.